Display typeface: Historical background

 For the first centuries of printing, display type generally did not exist.
 Printing was used primarily to print body text, although there might be use of some larger-sized letters for titling.
 Typefaces not intended for body text remained rooted in conventional letterforms: roman type, script typeface or blackletter.
 Signs were created as custom handlettering.

 The arrival of the poster and greater use of signage spurred the arrival of new kinds of letterform, both as lettering and in print.
-Historian James Mosley has written that “big types had been cast in sand, using wooden patterns, for some centuries [by 1750] but there is evidence that English typefounders only began to make big letters for posters and other commercial printing towards 1770, when Thomas Cottrell made his 'Proscription or Posting letter of great bulk and dimension' and William Caslon II cast his 'Patagonian' or 'Proscription letters’.”
+Historian James Mosley has written that "big types had been cast in sand, using wooden patterns, for some centuries [by 1750] but there is evidence that English typefounders only began to make big letters for posters and other commercial printing towards 1770, when Thomas Cottrell made his 'Proscription or Posting letter of great bulk and dimension' and William Caslon II cast his 'Patagonian' or 'Proscription letters'."

 New technologies, notably riveted "sanspareil" matrices made printing at large sizes easier from the beginning of the nineteenth century.
 At the same time, new designs of letter began to appear around the beginning of the nineteenth century, such as "fat face" typefaces (based on serif faces of the period, but much bolder), slab serifs (first seen from Vincent Figgins around 1817), sans-serifs (already used in custom lettering but effectively unused in printing before the 1830s) and new blackletter faces.
 Many nineteenth-century display typefaces were extremely, aggressively bold or condensed in order to attract attention.
 An important development that followed was pantograph-engraved wood type, which allowed cheap printing of large type on posters.
 Equally, some display typefaces such as Cochin and Koch-Antiqua have a particularly delicate build with a low x-height, and this style was very popular around the start of the twentieth century.

-With phototypesetting and digital printing methods allowing fonts to be printed at any size, it has become possible to use fonts in situations where before hand-lettering would be most common, such as on business logos and metal fabricated lettering.
-Many modern digital typeface families such as Neutraface, Neue Haas Grotesk, and Arno include both text styles and display companion optical sizes with a more delicate design.
+In the past, almost all decorative lettering other than that on paper was created as custom or hand-painted lettering.
+The use of fonts in place of lettering has increased due to new printing methods, phototypesetting, and digital typesetting, which allow fonts to be printed at any desired size.
+This has made it possible to use fonts in situations where before hand-lettering would be most common, such as on business logos and metal fabricated lettering.
+As a result, many modern digital typeface families such as Neutraface, Neue Haas Grotesk, and Arno include both text styles and display companion optical sizes with a more delicate design.
 Walter Tracy comments that in adapting a text face to display use such as in a headline "a judicious closing-up of the letters" improves the appearance.